nikcleju/DEDP20162017/Lectures/03_SignalDetectionTheory.md

 * Interpretation: effect of costs, probabilities (move threshold)

-* Can also apply logarithm (useful for normal disribution)
+* Can also apply logarithm (useful for normal distribution)
 $$\ln \Lambda(r) \gtrless \ln K$$

 * Example at blackboard: random noise with $N(0, \sigma^2)$, one sample